butterfly-ops/docs/generators.md

     type: content_pool
 ```

-### With Subfolders
+### With Sub folders

-If you want to group your widgets, you can use second parameter to create your widget in subfolder.
-Subfolder will be located in `app/Widget/`, you can use deeper folders.
+If you want to group your widgets, you can use second parameter to create your widget in sub folder.
+Sub folder will be located in `app/Widget/`, you can use deeper folders.

 Example: